avantrec/soco-cli/README.md

 ### Directories of Audio Files

 To play every audio file in a local directory, use the `play_directory` (or `play_dir`) action.
 This invokes `play_file` for each valid audio file in the directory.
 Note that it does not traverse into subdirectories.

 **Example**: `sonos Lounge play_directory "Music/Mozart/The Magic Flute/CD 1"`

+On macOS (but not on Windows or Linux), if you have an attached CD drive, this action can be used to play a CD directly to your Sonos speakers, e.g.:

+`sonos Lounge play_dir "/Volumes/Audio CD"`.

+The `play_file` action can be used to play individual tracks on the CD, e.g.:

+`sonos Lounge play_dir "/Volumes/Audio CD/1 Audio Track.aiff"`.

 ### Local Playlists (M3U Files)